Devil’s Right Hand

 “Those folks never invented anything so fine as deli food,” he said.
 “The corned beef at Pirkle’s is as tender as a young lady’s leg.”

 Lavert’s father and mother were never together as a family.
-“There were two different families, his and ours,” he said.
+“There were two different families, his and ours.”
 Abner and Odessa had their room at the Majestic some nights, but in later years she stayed away.
 She felt he betrayed her.
 “My father said he wanted to marry my mother, and she thought he was going to divorce his wife, but he never did that.”
-Over time she had a hard time seeing Abner as a soul mate.

 He was one of the first colored farmers in Twinsburg, where he kept fowl and pigs.
 Every November the family got a turkey for Thanksgiving.
-He had a smokehouse, too, and when time came to slaughter some of the fattening pigs, he would do it himself.
+He had a smokehouse, too, and when the time came to slaughter some of the fattening pigs, he would do it himself.
 He castrated the males a month beforehand.
 The family had bacon and ham all winter and into the spring.

 “Pigs will eat anything you give them.
 They can be stink and filth, even though their sausages smell great.
 I would rather cut myself than injure my animals.”
 The Hebrew meaning of Abner is “father of light.”
 He was a good father to his pigs.

-When their barrels were full, they drove to the farm.
+When their barrels were full they drove to the farm.
 The pigs would hear the truck coming and know it was time to eat.
 “They started doing what pigs do, getting feisty and greedy.
 He dumped the food in the trough, let them loose, and they would go at it,” Lavert said.
-That was why Abner picked through the fruit vegetables scraps of meat greasy bits and pieces, because they would have cut themselves, biting into anything.
+That was why Abner picked through the fruit, vegetables, scraps of meat, greasy bits and pieces, because they would have cut themselves, biting into anything.

-Lavert Stuart stopped gleaning garbage when his mother told him he had to be careful about his hands.
+Lavert stopped gleaning garbage when his mother told him he had to be careful about his hands.
 She didn’t want him hurting them, hurting his chances.
 Odessa wanted him to go places, better places than scrounging for leftovers behind eateries in the middle of the night.

 She was an old maid because she had become a teacher long ago and wasn’t supposed to marry, and by the time the times changed it was too late for her.
 One afternoon Lavert found a dedicatory book for Empire High, which was built in 1915.
 He leafed through it.
 He took it to her office.

-“I see your name in this book, and your picture,” he said.
+“I see your name in this book and your picture,” he said.

-She looked at him.
+She looked at him but didn’t say anything.

 “Is this you?”